Scott Disick, Sofia Richie Share Passionate Kiss At Celebratory Dinner– But What Were They Celebrating?

 This raises lots of questions, namely what were they celebrating.
 Is it an engagement or maybe a pregnancy?
 According to a TMZ source, Scott and Sofia aren’t engaged.
 But another source informed them that it’s Scott and Sofia’s official announcement that they’re in a relationship.

-Scott and Sofia have been getting very cosy lately.
-As The Daily Mail reports they were seen on a boat on Saturday giving the cameras lots of public displays of affection.
-They also shared photos of each other on their respective social media profiles which gives even more credence to the claim that they are in a relationship.
+Scott and Sofia have been getting very cozy lately.
+As the Daily Mail reports, they were seen on a boat on Saturday giving the cameras lots of public displays of affection.
+They also shared photos of each other on their respective social media profiles, which gives even more credence to the claim that they are in a relationship.

 As E!
 Online reports, Scott recently shared a photo of him and Sofia on his Instagram story for the first time.
-In the photo, Disick is standing very close to the 19-year-old daughter of legendary singer, Lionel Richie.
+In the photo, Disick is standing very close to the 19-year-old daughter of legendary singer Lionel Richie.
 He’s wearing a black Gucci t-shirt while she’s wearing a red bikini top under a black tank top.

-According to E!, Scott and Sofia were hanging out at the beach in Miami, after they spent the night partying with Kylie Jenner’s boyfriend and alleged baby-daddy, Travis Scott.
+According to E!, Scott and Sofia were hanging out at the beach in Miami after they spent the night partying with Kylie Jenner’s boyfriend and alleged baby-daddy, Travis Scott.

 Travis Scott and Scott Disick Turn Up at Concert After News Kylie's Pregnant https://t.co/ewPaF7AldP